apollographql/apollo-server/docs/source/federation/production.md

 > Each service needs a unique name, this is how you will identify the service for schema updates

-The given `endpoint` will be queried for the new schema which, if compatible with the rest of the schema, will be uploaded to `Apollo Engine`.
+The given `endpoint` will be queried for the new schema which, if compatible with the rest of the schema, will be uploaded to `Apollo Graph Manager`.
 At this point, any gateways serving this graph will begin to roll over to the new schema.

 You can later modify hosted service definitions by rerunning the `apollo service:push` command with the service's name and the new URL.